cap-js-community/cds-cucumber/README.md

 # CDS for Cucumber

 Provides a library for behaviour-driven tests of CAP applications.
-It contains ready-to-use steps that helps you write tests in a BDD style.
+It contains ready-to-use steps that help you write tests in a BDD style.
 The [cucumber](https://cucumber.io) project provides framework for that.

 As of now, the library supports SAP Fiori® Elements as UI framework and OData as communication protocol.